YouEbr/WebService_UrlLookup/README.md

 Note: In both options, prebuilt MariaDB image is pulled.

 Step 2:
-Direct your browser to the running container.
-To find the IP address of the running containers:

-     docker ps      # Gives you the list of running containers and their IDs docker inspect DOCKER_ID | grep IPAddress
+Direct your browser to http://localhost:8080/ (assuming everyting is running on your local machine) to get started.
+OR use something like https://www.postman.com/ to construct the GET requests.

 Note: To build the image for the urllookup web service, run something like: